 Curse of the bioenergy debate: generalizations, exaggerations, misunderstandings

 Above all, much too much and at the same time far too little has been said and written about liquid bioenergy in recent years.
 In my opinion, the biofuels industry is a prime example of the cul-de-sac into which a largely superficial debate that juggles the same arguments can lead us.
-In several bio-fuel articles on the Tank-or-plate debate, the violent Criticism of palm oil cultivation, Introduction of E10 or considering indirect land use change (ILUC) I have observed the one-sided use of biomass as an energy source.
+In several bio-fuel articles on the Tank-or-plate debate, the violent Criticism of palm oil cultivation, the Introduction of E10 or considering indirect land use change (ILUC) I have observed the one-sided use of biomass as an energy source.
 The overview of these most discussed biofuel topics in recent years shows that the public debate in the media focuses on the risks and criticism of bioethanol and biodiesel.
 The technological and ecological advances that the industry has developed in response to criticism have unfortunately only rarely been recognized in recent years.

 I have the feeling that the exaggerating and generalizing bio-fuel arguments that we are currently discussing in public almost prohibit giving the debate at least slight impulses in a somewhat more constructive direction without being branded as immoral.
 I am convinced that whoever spends the time to delve deeper into the bioenergy debate will also be surprised by many bright arguments.